Search This Blog

 Aesculus hippocastanum - Horse Chestnut

 The horse chestnuts are a moderately fast growing deciduous tree to about 50' by about 40' wide.
 Often oval to oblong shaped or a broadly spreading habit, they create a very dense canopy and dense shade.
-Beautiful in bloom and usually great fall color they also have great flowers early spring.
+Beautiful in bloom and usually great fall color.
+They also have great flowers early spring.
 This one is in Cambridge England.
-They are a pretty old school tree and I dont see them around our area.
+They are a pretty old-school tree and I don't see them around our area.

 Leaves are opposite and palmately compound with 5 leaflets.
 The center leaflet is generally quite a bit larger than the others.
 Leaflets are 6-8" long by about 3" wide, obovate shaped with with a slightly drawn out tip and serrated margins.
 Veins uniformly spaced off the midrib and deeply set in the foliage.